oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Azure Active Directory.md

 When the review is complete, it can be set to automatically apply changes OR require manual changes to remove access from a group membership or application assignment, except for a dynamic group or groups that originates on-premises.
 In these cases, the changes must be applied directly to the group.

 ## Describe the capabilities of Azure AD Privileged Identity Management (PIM)
+This is a service that enables orgs to manage, control, and monitor access to resources within the org.
+- Azure AD
+- Azure
+- Other Microsoft online services like M365 & Intune

+PIM mitigates the risks of excessive, unnecessary, or misused access permissions and requires justification to understand why users need permissions & enforces MFA to activate any role.

+- Just in time, providing privileged access only when needed.
+- Time-bound, assigning start and end dates that indicate when a user can access resources.
+- Approval-based, requiring specific approval to activate privileges.
+- Visible, sending notifications when privileged roles are enabled.
+- Auditable, allowing a full access history to be downloaded for audits.

+PIM can reduce the chance of a malicious actor getting access by minimizing the number of users who have access to secure information and resources.
+Time-limiting authorized users helps reduce the risk of an authorized user inadvertently affecting sensitive resources.

+PIM can also provide insight about what users are doing with their admin privileges.

 ## Describe Azure AD Identity Protection